Fundraising for Academic Leaders Webinar SeriesWebinar One: The Changing World of Philanthropy Diverse Major Donors

 Presented by:Kathy Drucquer Duff, CFRE Founder, KDD Philanthropy

 - 10:30 a.m.–noon PST / 1:30 – 3 p.m.
 EST

 About the Webinar

 Does your institution need more investors?
 Do you have ownership in ensuring the fiscal health of your institution?
-Cause Selling the Sanford Way may be the solution you've been seeking.
+Cause Selling may be the solution you've been seeking.
 Learn about the relationship-driven donor cycle and the role an academic leader plays in each stage, and gain a better understanding of how to build donor work into your role.

 Kathy Drucquer Duff, CFRE